 "Eddie, have you gone nuts?"

-Never Live It Down: James sticking his hand into a toilet without so much as a sound of protest.
+Never Live It Down: James sticking his hand into a toilet without so much as a sound of protest or evem rolling up his sleeve.
 Not only do the sequels love to make fun of it, but it's a fairly common Shout-Out for the series.